Kademi/keditor/README.md

  * @option {String} btnDeleteContainerText Text content for delete button of container
  * @option {String} btnDeleteComponentText Text content for delete button of component
  * @option {String|Function} defaultComponentType Default component type of component.
 If type of component does not exist in KEditor.components, will be used 'defaultComponentType' as type of this component.
 If is function, argument is component - jQuery object of component
- * @option {Boolean} iframeMode KEditor is created inside an iframe or not.
-Keditor will add all elements which have 'data-type=keditor-style' for iframe stylesheet.
-These elements can be 'link', 'style' or any tags.
-If these elements have 'href' attribute, will create link tag with href.
-If these elements do not have 'href' attribute, will create style tag with css rule is html code inside element
  * @option {String} snippetsUrl Url to snippets file
  * @option {String} snippetsListId Id of element which contains snippets.
 As default, value is "keditor-snippets-list" and KEditor will render snippets sidebar automatically.
 If you specific other id, only snippets will rendered and put into your element
  * @option {String} contentAreasSelector Selector of content areas.
 If is null or selector does not match any elements, will create default content area and wrap all content inside it.
- * @option {Boolean} iframeMode Initialized KEditor inside an iframe for not
+ * @option {Boolean} iframeMode KEditor is created inside an iframe or not.
+Keditor will add all elements which have 'data-type=keditor-style' for iframe stylesheet.
+These elements can be 'link', 'style' or any tags.
+If these elements have 'href' attribute, will create link tag with href.
+If these elements do not have 'href' attribute, will create style tag with css rule is html code inside element
  * @option {String} contentAreasWrapper The wrapper element for all contents inside iframe.
 It's just for displaying purpose.
 If you want all contents inside iframe are appended into body tag
  * @option {Function} onInitFrame Callback will be called after iframe and content areas wrapper inside it are created.
 Arguments: frame, frameHead, frameBody
  * @option {Function} onSidebarToggled Callback will be called after toggled sidebar.
 Arguments: isOpened